Select Tab

 - Your referee must provide the reference using a professional e-mail address or

-- You can request from your referee to provide a hard copy reference on headed paper, signed and posted to the address of the University Admissions Office.
+- You can request your referee to provide a hard copy reference on headed paper, signed and posted to the address of the University Admissions Office.

 5. Any other supporting documents: copies of certificates of relevant examinations such as language test results, GMAT results, etc.